Communities in Norfolk County, Ontario: Blayney

 Blayney is a hamlet in Norfolk County that is in between Pine Grove and Green's Corners.
 Established prior to 1920, it is considered to be one of Norfolk County's lost hamlets.
 It once hosted its own post office and general store before they were burnt down sometime after 1920.

 Rick Danko, a musician and founding member of The Band, has a historical plaque dedicated to him near his childhood home.
 He performed on a 4-string tenor banjo shortly after entering grade 1.
 As a child, Danko was hyperactive, but was diagnosed in an era before Ritalin became mainstream.

 Bloomsburg

-Bloomsburg is a hamlet in Norfolk County which can be found on the old Ontario provincial Highway 24 that turns off from the "new" Ontario Provincial Highway 24 just 1.5 miles (CONVERT) north of Simcoe.
+Bloomsburg is a hamlet in Norfolk County which can be found on the old Ontario provincial Highway 24 that turns off from the "new" Ontario Provincial Highway 24 about 3 km north of Simcoe.
 Bloomsburg is the home of Bloomsburg Public School which is for primary, junior, and senior students (kindergarten through eighth grade).
 There is no commerce in this hamlet and the only industry is agriculture.